Stamkos, Vasilevskiy pace Lightning's 8-0 rout of Islanders - WTMJ

 AP Sports Writer

+“It’s certainly a response and a mindset and it starts with our goalie,” Stamkos said.

+“Vasy just has an amazing ability to bounce back whether he plays great or he doesn’t play great.
+But when we lose, he takes that personally,” the Lightning captain added.
+“He was outstanding, made some big saves early, settles us down, we get some goals and get some confidence.”

-The defending NHL champions improved to 13-0 in games following a postseason loss since launching their 2020 title run and will take a 3-2 series lead over the Islanders into Game 6 of their best-of-seven matchup Wednesday night in Uniondale, New York.
+The Lightning improved to 13-0 in games following a postseason loss since launching their 2020 title run and will take a 3-2 series lead over the Islanders into Game 6 of their best-of-seven matchup Wednesday night in Uniondale, New York.

 Stamkos ignited a three-goal opening period — the first against the Islanders all season — by scoring just 45 seconds into the game.
 His power-play goal at 5:42 of the second began another three-goal period that made it 6-0.